nohkumado/openscad-legrand/CONTRIBUTING.md

-Don't be shy, push upstream your changes!
+Don't be shy, share your changes!